openstenoproject/stenodict/README.md

 ## Adding a dictionary

-To add a dictionary, you only need to add the dictionary and edit the dictionary list.
-If you are not comfortable making a GitHub Pull Request, you are welcome to just submit an issue with the required information for a dictionary and we can make the code changes.
-If you for some reason cannot create a GitHub account and still want to submit a dictionary, you can always email Ted using the email on his GitHub profile.
+To add a dictionary, you only need to add the dictionary file and edit the dictionary list with information about your dictionary.

+### What makes a dictionary

 The required bits that make up a dictionary are: